-As I ease into this new relationship and test the market with the new higher pricing that core brings, I will be slowly adding new dismissions.
-The first core coming in will produce product for the EG chassis and can be used for the EK and DC2 chassis if you have the space, but it will not maximize the available vertical space (its approx. 2.00" short) on ASR radiator mounts.
+As I ease into this new relationship, I will be slowly adding new dismissions.
+The first core coming in will produce the largest/ tightest fitting product for the EG chassis.
+The same core can be used for the EK and DC2 chassis if you have the space, but it will not maximize the available vertical space (its approx. 2.00" short) on ASR radiator mounts.
 Actually fits perfect with OEM mounts.

 DC2 Fitment Example - Note: The top of radiator can tucked under the upper core support but core support and latch assembly must be removed and radiator tilted forward 6°.
 OEM mounts are used to get this fitment.

 EK Fitment Example - NOTE: The top of radiator can tucked under the upper core support but core support and latch assembly must be removed and radiator tilted forward 6°.
 ASR brackets must be used in order to get this fitment.

 SINGLE PASS RADIATORS With a single pass core, coolant enters into either tank, makes one pass through the core, then exits through the other tank.